siy/reactive-toolbox-core/README.md

 ### Asynchronous Processing

-Asynchronous processing model implemented in this module is based on __Promise__-based asynchronous processing model (if you re not familiar with this concept, see [Short Introduction](#short-introduction-to-promises) below), although it is not identical to similar model implemented in ECMAScript 2015.
+Asynchronous processing model implemented in this module is based on __Promise__-based asynchronous processing model (if you re not familiar with this concept, see [Short Introduction](#short-introduction-to-promises) below).

+Most famous and widely used implementation of __Promise__-bases processing is one found in ECMAScript 2015.
+While at first sight this implementation may look similar to one provided in ECMAScript 2015, there are few important differences which should be kept in mind while comparing these two implementations.

 The main difference is that there is only two states of __Promise__ (pending and resolved) comparing to three states used by ECMAScript implementation (pending, resolved and rejected).
-The difference is caused by different approach to error handling - __reactive-toolbox-core__ uses __Either__-based error handling (see [Error Handling](#error-handling)) instead of explicit error state.
-This streamlines and simplifies code which uses __Promise__'s.
+This difference is caused by different approach to error handling - __reactive-toolbox-core__ uses __Either__-based error handling (see [Error Handling](#error-handling)) instead of explicit error state.
+Use of __Either__-based error handling is far less prone to __callback hell__ and much more clear and concise.

+Another significant difference is the API.
+Despite identical naming, `then()` method attaches action to the instance for which it is invoked, it does not create sequence of __Promise__ instances waiting for previous instance to be resolved.
+This approach enables attachment of actions to same promise in different locations.
+For example, library heavily uses attaching of internal actions to promises in order to implement necessary behavior.
+If chaining of the promises is necessary (i.e. promise which should wait for resolution of existing promise and then perform some action), then `map()` method.
+This method is close counterpart of ECMAScripts' `Promise.then()`.

 There are two versions of `Promise` implemented in the library.